Easy Methods to Have Wake Induced Lucid Dreams (WILD Technique)

 One thing I would like to warn you here is that you might have to face multiple false awakenings and sleep paralysis with the use of wake induced lucid dream methods, so I recommend you to read my post on converting sleep paralysis and false awakenings into a lucid dream to prepare yourself for that and use it to your advantage.

 I hope you found this post useful.
 I would love to hear from you so, please do write me in the box below.
 If you have something to add here, then you are most welcome.
-(Your email id is safe and it is not visible to others, you can also use your secondary email id for commenting)

 If this post was helpful to you then please spread the word by sharing it on your online social networks.